 Tao Teh Ching is made up of 81 chapters, written in the style of verse.
 The chapters are divided into two parts.
 Part one comprises of chapters 1-37, and part two 38-81.
 Part 1 centres on Tao, or ‘The Way’; while Part 2 on Te, or ‘The Virtue’.
 Some editions of the book reverse the order.

-The two words – Tao and Te – are the first two characters of the book title.
-The third character is Ching, it means scripture.
-So the title of the book means ‘a scripture of The Way and The Virtue’.
+The two words – Tao and Te – make up the first two characters of the book title, while the third character Ching means scripture.
+The title of the book, therefore, may be interpreted as ‘a scripture of The Way and The Virtue’.

 Timeless & Universal

-One of the questions that I’m often asked is whether Tao Te Ching a religious text.
+One of often-asked questions about Tao Te Ching is whether it’s a religious text.

-For many people, the book is more a work of philosophy, rather than religion.
+On the other hand, many people read the book without religious connotation.
+They see it as a work of philosophy, rather than religion.

-In China today, the book is revered by both: Those who see it as a philosophy and those who read it as a religious text.
-The people who view Dao De Ching as a philosophy sometimes identify themselves as Daojia (道家); and those who see it as a religion Daojiao (道教).
-Both are known as Taoism in the West.
+Traditionally in China, the people who view Tao Te Ching as a philosophy identify themselves as Daojia (道家); and those who see it as a religion regard themselves as worshippers of Daojiao (道教).
+Both approaches are known as Taoism in the West.

-Tao Teh Ching played a role in the promotion of Buddhism in China.
-When Buddhism was first introduced into the country, it was promoted by using of Taoist lingo — something the Chinese people found easier to relate to.
+Tao Teh Ching played a key role in the promotion of Buddhism in China.
+When Buddhism was first introduced into the country, Taoism was used as a vehicle, as people in the country was more familiar with its lingo.
 It is for this reason that the book is also widely read by Buddhists in China.

-In any case, Tao Te Ching has transcended historical and cultural confines.
-It is timeless and universal!
-In China, it has significant impact on almost every aspect of life.
-Since its introduction in the late 19th century, the work has been widely read in the West as well.
+Over the centuries, Tao Te Ching has transcended historical and cultural confines.
+Since its introduction in the late 19th century, it has been read far and wide throughout the world.
+It’s timeless and universal!

 To truly enjoy the work, go beyond the surface.
-Understand the underlying unified principles that hold the whole work together and apply whatever that you have learnt in your life.
+Understand the underlying unified principles that hold the whole work together and apply the teachings to whatever you do in life.